VedPanse/Jetson/docs/core/start-project.md

 Writing a Basic Project

 Automation scripts are referred to as routines.
 To define a routine, you need to start by specifying the name of the project, the author, and a brief description.
-This can be achieved in Jetson by creating a JSON file named routine.json and including the following content:
+This can be achieved in Jetson by creating a JSON file with "routine" as the compound extension and including the following content:

-routine.json:-
+test-1.routine.json:-
 ```json
 {
   "routine": {